 the rate in subregulation (1) in respect of such waste may, at the discretion of the Chief Executive Officer, be determined on the basis of that quantity averaged over the licence period.

-(4) If an approved policy specifies standards for the discharge of a particular kind of waste and those standards apply to premises which are the subject of an application for a licence, the amount for the fee period in respect of such waste, as determined under subregulation (1), (2) or (3), is increased by 50% for those premises.
+(4) If an approved policy specifies standards for the discharge of a particular kind of waste and those standards apply to premises which are the subject of an application for a licence, the amount for the financial year in respect of such waste, as determined under subregulation (1), (2) or (3), is increased by 50% for those premises.

 [Regulation 5E inserted in Gazette 13 Sep 1996 p.
 4548; amended in Gazette 22 Jun 2004 p.
-2146-7.]
+2146-7; 22 Jun 2007 p.
+2841.]

 5EA.
 Waiver of fee components where best practice criteria met